 Do you like being called a MAMIL?

-It’s a question I’ve been pondering lately, partly following the results of my subscriber survey and partly because I see that a new documentary on MAMILs is coming out.
-More on both topics later in the post.
+It’s a question I’ve been pondering lately, partly following the results of a subscriber survey and partly because I saw that a new documentary on MAMILs had been released.

 But is the term MAMIL perjorative?
 (Good word…)